Miguel Ángel Revilla

-Miguel Ángel Revilla Roiz (born 23 January 1943 in Polaciones) is a Spanish politician, economist and bank employee serving as the 9th President of the Autonomous Community of Cantabria.
-Before this, Revilla has served as the 7th President between 2003 and 2011, making him the longest serving holder of the office.

-He has also served as the 5th Vice President of Cantabria from 1995 to 2003 and regional Minister of Public Works, Housing and Urbanism in the same period.
+Miguel Ángel Revilla Roiz (born 23 January 1943) is a Spanish politician, economist and bank employee.
+He served as 7th President of Cantabria from 2003 to 2011 and as the 9th president from 2015 to 2023, making him the longest serving holder of the office.
+He also served as the 5th Vice President of Cantabria from 1995 to 2003 and regional Minister of Public Works, Housing and Urbanism in the same period.
+Despite developing his political career at the regional level, he is very well known in national politics.

-Revilla is member and one of the founders of the Regionalist Party of Cantabria, being a Member of the Parliament of Cantabria since 1983, Spokesperson of the Party in the Parliament from 1983 to 1995 and Secretary-General of the Party since 1988.
+Revilla is a member and one of the founders of the Regionalist Party of Cantabria, being a Member of the Parliament of Cantabria since 1983, Spokesperson of the party in the Parliament from 1983 to 1995 and Secretary-General of the Party since 1988.

 Biography

 Personal life and studies

 Revilla was born in Salceda, a small town of the municipality of Polaciones, in 1943, when the province was called Santander.
 Revilla studied in the University of the Basque Country, where he graduated in Economic and Business Sciences and in banking and stock exchange.

 Between 1974 and 1982 he was the director of the Banco Atlántico in the City of Torrelavega.
 Likewise, he was professor of Economic Structure in the School of Business Management of Santander before joining the University of Cantabria, where he served as Associated Professor of Economic Policy and Public Finances until 1995.

 Revilla has three daughters, two of them from his first marriage and the youngest from his second marriage with Aurora Díaz Abella.